The Man who would (Unexpectedly) be King

 However, on 21st February 1371, David II died unexpectedly at Edinburgh Castle at the age of 46.
 His half-nephew, Robert the Stewart, became King the following day.
 His coronation didn’t go without its troubles though.
 [We’ll be posting the next instalment all about this as a short film, as well as more details to coincide with his coronation which eventually took place on the 26th March 1371 at Scone.]

 Robert became the founder of a new dynasty for the Scottish royal family tree, and his very large family became major players in Scottish high society.
 Unfortunately, his marital arrangements were to lead to considerable conflict in future generations.
 He married his first wife, Elizabeth Mure of Rowallan, Ayrshire, in 1336, but the validity of this marriage was disputed.
 Robert arranged special dispensation by Pope Clement VI on 22 November 1347, through which all 10 children of their children were legitimated per subsequens matrimonium and he re-married Elizabeth in 1349.
 We know that by 1355 Elizabeth had died, as he had by then married his second wife, Euphemia de Ross, with whom he had two sons and two or three daughters.
-He also had at least eight illegitimate children.
-However, the question mark over the legitimacy of the children born to his first marriage, before 1349, was to lead to further problems.
+He also had at least several illegitimate children, making his number of children between 21 and 24!

-You can find out more detailed information about Robert’s Castle here at Dundonald on our YouTube Channel https://www.youtube.com/watch?v=y8WLB2eAk8Q
+We will be exploring more about the life of Robert II as well as the important events and people connected to Dundonald Castle in future blog posts You can find out more about Robert’s Castle here at Dundonald on our YouTube Channel https://www.youtube.com/watch?v=y8WLB2eAk8Q

 McLennan, N D R., 2020.
 Conquered By No One: A People’s History of the Scots who made the Declaration of Arbroath in 1320 p.
 94; Independently Published.